sveltejs/kit/documentation/docs/01-project-structure.md

 SvelteKit is ESM-first so we use `"type": "module"` settings.
 In the `"scripts"` property, you can see scripts used for building the project, running the dev server, packaging a library (optional), and running other tools for linting, formatting, type checking, testing etc.

-When you decide to install adapter, you should use `-D` option to install it as devDependency.

 ### svelte.config.js

 Contains [configuration](configuration) of SvelteKit project.